ddev/ddev/README.md

 ## Testing
 Normal test invocation is just `make test`.
 Run a single test with an invocation like `go test -v -run TestDevAddSites ./pkg/...`

-* DRUD_DEBUG: It helps a lot to set DRUD_DEBUG=true to see what ddev commands are being executed in the tests.
+If you set the environment variable DRUD_DEBUG=true you can see what ddev commands are being executed in the tests.